globbia/globbia.github.io/index.md

 Hey!
 I am currently a postdoc in the [Algebra Group](http://www.math.muni.cz/~bourkej/BAS.html) in the Department for Mathematics and Statistics at [Masaryk University](https://www.math.muni.cz/english/) in Brno, CZ.
 Before that I was a PhD student supervised by [Nicola Gambino](http://www1.maths.leeds.ac.uk/~pmtng/) at the School of Mathematics, University of Leeds.
 I defended my thesis ["Pseudomonads, Relative Monads and Strongly Finitary Notions of Multicategory"](https://etheses.whiterose.ac.uk/30578/) in February 2022.
 Here you can find my [cv](Gabriele_Lobbia_CV.pdf) and my [Google Scholar account](https://scholar.google.com/citations?user=xjHu2moAAAAJ&hl=it).

-My research interests are in category theory, logic and algebra.
-More precisely, I mainly work on low dimensional category theory (2-/3-dimensional), monad theory and skew structures (monoidal, multicategories...).
-Lately I have been working on some topics in categorical logic too (2-dimensional injectivity, sketches).
+My research interests are in category theory, with applications in logic, algebra and computer science.
+Usually, I work on/use low dimensional category theory (2-/3-dimensional).
+I enjoy to vary the topics of my research, so far I managed to work on things like: monad theory; (skew) multicategories; (skew) monoidal structures; categorical logic (2-d injectivity, sketches).

 ## ItaCa
 I volunteer as social media manager for [ItaCa](https://progetto-itaca.github.io/), the Italian community of Category theorists.